Marshal and Lily have been married for 2 years now and are planning their family.

 A credit report provides an overview of a person's financial habits and loan repayment history to determine their creditworthiness.
 Scores generally range from 200 to 850, with higher scores increasing the likelihood of loan approval.

 An income statement shows income and expenses over a specific period.
-For individuals, it reflects monthly or yearly earnings and spendings, helping lenders assess financial stability.
+For individuals, it reflects monthly or yearly earnings and spending, helping lenders assess financial stability.

 Amortization is the process of spreading out loan repayments in equal installments over a fixed time period.